Zeda/Grammer2/docs/readme.md

 | Name         | Description |
 |:------------ |:------- |
-| R▶Pr(        | This will clear the particle buffer.
+| clrPart <sub>R►Pr(</sub>        | This will clear the particle buffer.
-| R▶Pθ(        | This will recalculate the particle positions and draw them.
+| runPart <sub>R►PΘ(</sub>        | This will recalculate the particle positions and draw them.
 If you want to change the particle buffer, just add a pointer argument. `Get("EBUF→A:R▶Pθ(A-2`
-| P▶Rx(        | This will add a particle to the buffer.
+| addPart <sub>P►Rx(</sub>        | This will add a particle to the buffer.
 Just use the pixel coordinate position.
 For example: `P▶Rx(2,2`
-| P▶Ry(        | This will change the particle effect. `0` is normal sand, `1` is boiling, `2` lets you put in a basic custom rule set.
+| partType <sub>P▶Ry(</sub>       | This will change the particle effect. `0` is normal sand, `1` is boiling, `2` lets you put in a basic custom rule set.
 If you want it to check Down, then Left/Right, then Up, use the following pattern: `0000 1000 0110 0001`<sub>2</sub>.
 That makes it first check down, and if it cannot go down, it then checks left or right, and if it cannot go left or right, it tests up.
 In decimal, that is 2145, so you would do: `P▶Ry(2,2145`.
 To make things easier, though, you can just use a string.
 This will achieve the same effect: `P▶Ry(2,"D,LR,U`. **Note** that you do need the actual string, not a pointer.
-|  P▶Rx('      | This will convert a rectangular region of the screen to particles.
+| addPart(' <sub>P►Rx('</sub>     | This will convert a rectangular region of the screen to particles.
 The inputs are `P▶Rx('Y,X,Height,Width`.
 This scans the area for pixels that are turned on and adds them to the current particle buffer.

 ## Miscellaneous

 | Name         | Description |
 |:------------ |:------- |
-| ▶DMS         | Found in the angle menu, this is the "module" token.
+| $ <sub>▶DMS</sub> | Found in the angle menu, this is the "module" token.
 Modules allow you to extend Grammer's functionality.
 Grammer comes with a default module which must be included to use some functions (like the `Menu` command).
 Currently, you can have up to five other modules.
 For example, if you have a module packaged as an appvar called `MyModule`: `"5MyModule→▶DMS`.
 In order to execute a function `MyFunc(` from one of the modules, use : `▶DMSMyFunc`.
 If you have the token hook enabled (from Grammer's main menu), it looks a little cleaner: `"5MyModule→$` and `$MyFunc`, respectively.
 | conj(        | **Warning:** I have no knowledge of musical jargon, so excuse my mistakes.
 This is a sound command with three inputs.
 The syntax is `conj(Note,Octave,Duration`.
 Notes are: 0=C, 1=C#, 2=D, 3=D#, 4=E, 5=F, 6=F#, 7=G, 8=G#, 9=A, 10=A#, 11=B. Octave is 0 to 6.
 Duration is in 64th notes.
 So for example, a 32nd dot note uses 3/64th time.
 Duration is thus 3.
 | conj('       | This sound routine has two different functions `conj('Duration,'Period` or `conj('Duration,DataLoc,Size`.
 This reads data for the period directly to save time (intead of converting numbers on the fly).
 Size is the size of the data in words, not bytes.